 We'll discuss the roots of declining voter participation and growing frustration with choices at the ballot box.
 Participants develop a shared vision of what leadership looks like and work together to develop criteria for "hiring" the leaders we want.
 Finally, we'll discuss some of the real life barriers that prevent grassroots leaders from stepping up to take a more public role, and how to initiate conversations with prospects.
 Participants leave excited to scour their communities and armed with the know how to identify and recruit the next great leaders.

-This one-day program, offered in partnership with Wellstone Action, is for activist and others who want to play a bigger role in their community but aren't sure what's next, or how to get more involved.
+This one-day program is for activists and others who want to play a bigger role in their community but aren't sure what's next, or how to get more involved.
 Participants will learn about opportunities for public service at the local, county and state level and how they relate to advancing their agenda.
 Seasoned trainers will answer questions about time commitments, work-life balance, financial costs associated with leadership roles, expectations and overcoming real life obstacles to serve.

-The second half of the agenda will focus on honing powermapping, organizing and communications skills to position themselves for a more public role.
+The second half of the agenda will focus on honing power-mapping, organizing and communications skills to position themselves for a more public role.
 Participants will leave with a personal plan and timeline to help them step up into leadership.
-Check out the Events page to find the next training.

 The only program of its kind in the nation, the NLB is a six-month training program designed to give first time elected officials a headstart on being an effective legislator.
 Started in 2014, NLBC has grown tremendously with the help of our training partners at Local Progress, Wellstone Action.
 This year, we are excited add the State Innovation Exchange (SIX) as a training partner.
 The program is open to progressive leaders who will be on the ballot for the November General Election.